JensRavens/jensravens.github.io/_posts/2020-7-7-e2e-encryption-with-rails.md

   = f.submit "Add Key", data: { action: "click->keys#register" }
 ```

 As you can see we add a keys stimulus controller around the form and a generate button to the top.
 It also wires the public key input to the controller and puts the private key as a target to the controller.
-Note how the private key’s name is set to `nil`: this prevents this field from being included into the request (remember: we want the private key never to touch our server - or it wouldn’t be effective end to end encryption anymore).
+Note how the private key’s name is set to `nil`: this prevents this field from being included into the request (remember: we want the private key never to touch our server - or it wouldn’t be an effective end to end encryption anymore).
 Also there’s an action on the submit button that will trigger the `register` method of our keys controller.
 Let’s write the controller:

 ```js
 // app/javascript/controllers/keys_controller.js